padogrid/geode-1-docker-debezium_kafka/README.md

 install_bundle -download geode-1-docker-debezium_kafka
 ```

+:exclamation: If you are running this demo on WSL, make sure your workspace is on a shared folder.
+The Docker volume it creates will not be visible otherwise.

 ## Use Case

 This use case ingests data changes made in the MySQL database into a Geode/GemFire cluster via Kafka connectors: the Debezium MySQL source connector and the `geode-addon` Debezium sink connector.